Nearly tight bounds for testing tree tensor network states: Introduction

 In \Cref{sec:few_copy_compelxity} we use this result to bound the copy complexity of testing $\mathsf{TTNS}(G,r)$ using $(r+1)$-copy measurements (the fewest number of copies possible for a non-trivial rank test in the one-sided error setting). \begin{theorem}[Testing trees with few-copy measurements] Let $G=(V,E)$ be a tree on $n$ vertices, $r \geq 2$ be a positive integer, and $\veps \in (0, \frac{1}{r+2})$.
 There exists an algorithm which tests whether $\psi \in \mathsf{TTNS}(G,r)$ with one-sided error using ${O((n-1)^r (r+1)!/\veps^{2r})}$ copies and measurements performed on just $r+1$ copies at a time.
 Furthermore, any algorithm with one-sided error which measures $r+1$ copies at a time, possibly adaptively, requires ${\Omega((n-1)^{r-1} (r+1)! / \veps^{2r})}$ copies. \end{theorem} When $n=2$, the equivalence between Schmidt-rank and rank testing (see \Cref{sec:sr_rank_testing_equivalence}) implies that the copy complexity of rank testing using adaptive $(r+1)$-copy measurements is precisely $\Theta((r+1)!/\veps^r)$.
 Despite being substantially higher than the copy complexity in the general setting, we note that the copy complexity using $(r+1)$-copy measurements is still independent of the local dimensions.
-Hence, such tests may be of practical interest in cases where one wishes to verify that an unknown state is only slightly entangled (small $r$).
-For example, if the property of interest is that of being an MPS on $n$ sites with bond dimension at most two, (for a fixed distance parameter) the theorem implies the existence of a test with one-sided error using $O(n^2)$ total copies and measurements performed on only three copies at a time, whereas any such test, even with adaptivity, requires $\Omega(n)$ copies.
+Hence, such tests may be of practical interest in cases where one wishes to verify that an unknown state can be described by an MPS with a small (constant) bond dimension.
+For example, if the property of interest is that of being an MPS on $n$ sites with bond dimension at most two, (for a fixed distance parameter) the theorem implies the existence of a test with one-sided error using $O(n^2)$ total copies and measurements.

 We prove \Cref{thm:trees_few_copies} using~\Cref{thm:adaptive} and a closed-form expression for the error probability of the PC-optimal $(r+1)$-copy rank test as a function of $\veps$, given in \Cref{sec:closed_form}.
 Another application of this closed-form expression is to the open problem of finding an improved upper bound on the error probability of the product test, and determining whether this probability tends to $1/2$ as $\veps\to 1$~\cite{harrow2013testing, Montanaro2016, soleimanifar2022testingmps}.
 In the special case where $r=1$ the closed-form expression applies to the product test on bipartite states, i.e., the SWAP test on one subsystem.